Skip to main content

 Say Something Demo

-This example demonstrates the say step type in both custom commands and workflows.
+This example demonstrates the say step type for text-to-speech (TTS) in custom commands, workflows, and Terraform lifecycle hooks.
 Use this type of step to announce when things happen in your workflows, like when something completes or fails.

 say works across platforms by detecting an available speech engine (say on macOS, spd-say/espeak/espeak-ng on Linux, PowerShell's System.Speech on Windows).
 When no engine is available — or when running in CI or another headless environment — it degrades gracefully according to the print policy (by default, printing the message as a Markdown blockquote).